haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-local-tutorial/index.md

 <br>
 <hr>
 ### Downloading CNS
 The other required piece of software to run HADDOCK is its computational engine, CNS (Crystallography and NMR System – [https://cns-online.org](https://cns-online.org){:target="_blank"} ).
 CNS is freely available for non-profit organisations.
 In order to get access to all features of HADDOCK you will need to recompile CNS using the additional files provided in the HADDOCK distribution in the `cns1.3` directory.
 Compilation of CNS might be non-trivial.
-Consult for some guidance the related entry in the [HADDOCK forum](https://ask.bioexcel.eu/t/cns-errors-before-after-recompilation/54/23){:target="_blank"}.
+We are providing some instructions [here](https://www.bonvinlab.org/haddock3/CNS.html){:target="_blank"}.
+Consult also for some guidance the related entry in the [HADDOCK forum](https://ask.bioexcel.eu/t/cns-errors-before-after-recompilation/54/23){:target="_blank"}

 Untar the archive in the `software` directory.